What is the Readability Score? Meaning and Use Cases

 Introduction:

-Reading is like breathing - it's something most of us do regularly without thinking much about it.
+In the end, reading is like breathing.
+It is something that we do regularly without thinking much about it.
 But just as air quality impacts how easily we can breathe, the complexity of what we're reading affects how smoothly we can absorb the information.
-So how can we judge whether the piece of information is easy to absorb?

 The Flesch Reading Ease score is calculated using a formula that takes into account the average number of words per sentence and the average number of syllables per word.
 A score below 30 is very difficult to read, while a score in the range of 60 to 70 is fairly easy to read.